pes18fan/zen/DOCUMENTATION.md

 zen has the following datatypes:

 - `number`: A real number represented as a 64-bit floating point.
-- `complex`: A complex number represented with two 64-bit floating points.
 - `bool`: A boolean value i.e. true or false.
 - `string`: A sequence of text.